certifaction/hinsign-cli/README.md

 ENABLE_EPRESCRIPTION=true ./certifaction server --api  https://oauth2.sign.hin.ch/api
 ```

-Then post the ePrescription data to the /ePrescription/create endpoint as following to get the signed ePrescription QR code as response:
+Then post the e-prescription data to the /ePrescription/create endpoint as following to get the signed e-prescription QR code as response:

 ```
 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer <access token>" --data @valid-chmed16a1.json http://localhost:8082/ePrescription/create?type=qrcode > test-ePrescription.png
 ```

-A complete example commands incl. authentication can be found in [Appendix A](#a-eprescription-authentication-and-use-case-commands).
+A complete example commands incl. authentication can be found in [Appendix A](#a-e-prescription-authentication-and-use-case-commands).

 ## Appendix

-### A. ePrescription authentication and use case commands
+### A. E-prescription authentication and use case commands

 #### Test Environment